 - Taste for salt and serve ice cold in glasses.
 If you insist on serving in a bowl you can top with diced watermelon or diced red bell pepper.

 Have you ever tried traditional Spanish gazpacho served out of a glass?
 What did you think?
-Try this watermelon mint gazpacho recipe and I promise you’ll soon be a fan!
+Try this watermelon gazpacho recipe and I promise you’ll soon be a fan!